Saheefa Jabbar Khattak: Personal life

+Career

 Khattak started her career as a fashion model and appeared in several television commercials.
 She is noted for her short hair looks on the ramp.
-After receiving an award for Best Emerging Talent at Lux Style Awards and Hum Awards, she move on to acting and made her debut with Momina Duraid's Teri Meri Kahani where she played a lead character of Deena opposite Azfar Rehman and Saboor Aly.
+After receiving an award for Best Emerging Talent at Lux Style Awards and Hum Awards, she move on to acting and made her debut with Momina Duraid's Teri Meri Kahani, where she played a lead character of Deena opposite Azfar Rehman and Saboor Aly.
 The serial ran for 36 Episodes on Hum TV.
 It was followed by another lead role in ARY Digital's social drama Beti.
 An Idream Entertainment's production, Beti was a critical and commercially hit.
 Her role as Mariam was praised by critics.
+She then portrayed a young to old woman who faces hardships of her single mistake in melodrama Bhool.

+In 2024, she returned to television after four years in Green Entertainment's Ramadan special Rafta Rafta as a feisty and haughty landlady.